E-commerce

 Relationship with sales

-Sales objectives (volume, basket size) must remain compatible with preparation capacity: regular arbitration between departments.
+Sales targets (volume, basket size) must remain compatible with fulfillment capacity: regular trade-offs between departments.

 FAQ, summary and sources

 Do you need an OMS from day one?
-Not necessarily; however, as soon as multiple inventories or channels overlap, a clear model becomes essential.
+Not necessarily; however, as soon as multiple inventories or channels intersect, a clear model becomes essential.

 Who is responsible for the “official” order?
 Designate one system and export rules for the other tools.

-How can you reduce WISMO inquiries?
+How can WISMO be reduced?
 Reliable statuses, notifications, and a conversational assistant aligned with reality.

 Sources